orxfun/orx-parallel/docs/parallel_runner.md

 - `ConcurrentIter` owns concurrent access to input items.
 - `Xap` variants own iterator transformations such as `map`, `filter`, and `flat_map`.
-- `ParThreadPool` owns scoped execution and worker lifecycle.
+- `ThreadPool` owns scoped execution and worker lifecycle.
 - `ParRunner` owns scheduling decisions: how many workers to start and how large each pulled chunk should be.

 This separation is why a new runner can usually be implemented without changing iterator APIs or collection internals.